velyavrella/SQL/README.md

-# Learn SQL
+# Velya's Project
-This is a repository for storing and sharing data resulting from working on projects and materials in DQLab
+This is a repository for storing and sharing data resulting from working on projects and materials in DQLab.